Hear Eisenhower’s speech to the men on the day of the invasion:

 This included the use of double agents, who would provide accurate intelligence on (non-invasion related) troop movements and/or Allied battle plans in order to help bolster their credibility with their unsuspecting German handlers.
 The premise being that if the double-agents were proven to supply actionable & accurate intel in the past, those same double-agents could feed the Germans misinformation relating to the impending – and fake – invasion at Pas-de-Calais and be considered credible sources when they did.
 The most famous, important and successful of these double agents was Juan Pujol Garcia, code-named ‘Garbo,’ who passed information to Hitler directly when the invasion began and that what was happening at Normandy was only a distraction from the “real” invasion yet to still occur in Calais.
 This bought the Allies precious time to establish a foothold on the beaches and prevented Hitler from deploying more troops to Normandy, as he was now convinced that Calais was the location of the true invasion and diverted extra troops to bolster his defenses there instead.

-The allies would also dress corpses up in soldiers uniforms (usually homeless men) and dump them into the sea so that the bodies would wash up near Calais.
-When the bodies would be discovered by German soldiers, the pockets of the dead “soldier” would contain maps relating to Calais or information that would lead German intelligence to assume the body was a casualty of a training accident during pre-invasion exercises.
+The allies would also dress corpses up in soldier’s uniforms (usually homeless men) and dump them into the sea so that the bodies would wash up ashore near Calais.
+When the bodies were discovered by German soldiers, the pockets of the dead “soldier” would contain maps relating to Calais or information that would lead German intelligence to assume the body was a casualty of a training accident during pre-invasion exercises.

 The final stroke of serendipitous good fortune was the absence of Field Commander Erwin “The Desert Fox” Rommel during the invasion.
 The famous and respected tank commander had been put in charge of establishing the beach defenses along Normandy…otherwise known as the vaunted, “Atlantic Wall.”

-The “Atlantic Wall” began in 1942 and involved the construction of minefields, concrete walls, concrete bunkers, barbed wire fences, and fortified artillery emplacements.
+Construction of the “Atlantic Wall” began in 1942 and involved the creation of minefields, concrete walls, concrete bunkers, barbed wire fences, and fortified artillery emplacements.
 In 1943, Hitler appointed Rommel to command Army Group B and with it, the responsibility for the defense of Normandy.
 Rommel personally believed that the invasion would come at Normandy, and as he inspected the beach defenses he found them to be woefully inadequate.
 He immediately set to building improvements, laying minefields on the beaches and beach approaches and in the English Channel.
-Fortifications were strengthened, fields of fire were improved, and obstacles of all sorts were placed in the water at approaches to possible landing sites.
-In addition, flood plains were flooded and fields were positioned with poles to prevent their possible use as landing areas for aircraft.
+Fortifications were strengthened, fields of fire were improved, and obstacles of all sorts were placed in the water surrounding all possible landing sites.
+In addition, floodplains were flooded and fields were positioned with poles to prevent their use as landing areas for aircraft.